jedevc/fyp-report/report.md

 an identical technique.
 We want to provide a way to mitigate against this more advanced form of cheating.

-Additionally, the binary only represents a single challenge - an interesting puzzle that can only be solved once and not over and over again.
+Additionally, the binary only represents a single challenge: an interesting puzzle that can only be solved once and not over and over again.
 We want to introduce random variation into the challenge as part of its design and build process, so that we can output multiple challenge binaries, with different